 This is a HUGE misconception a lot of people have.
 Just because you’re not ecommerce does not mean you don’t need a website.
 People still need to find you, learn about you, and trust you because they buy from you.
-The large majority of our clients aren’t ecommerce, and each one of them have seen considerable revenue growth from having a website.
+The large majority of our clients aren’t ecommerce, and each one of them has seen considerable revenue growth from having a website.

 How Much Does a Website Cost?

 A website can cost anywhere from free to upwards of 100 grand.

 For example, if you choose to DIY with a platform like SquareSpace, you’ll pay a low monthly fee to lease a spot on their platform.
 On the other end of the spectrum is a completely custom website from a professional website design company tailored for your business needs and optimized for SEO.
 With these, you’re looking at an investment of a few thousand dollars.

 Do not let a price tag deter you from creating a website.
 If you’re a one-man operation with zero budget, at least get a basic website that you can jazz up later when you have a better cash flow.